 When deleting records we always recommend anonymising any personal data first.
 Sage CRM processes ‘soft deletes’ so a history of the record will appear in the database behind CRM.

 Deleting Communications and Documents

-In the Sage CRM 2018 R2 release a brand new feature for deleting communications and documents has been introduced.
-You can remove all communications that you have recorded associated to a person in your CRM.
-You can also remove any documents stored that are associated to that person but only if they are the sole person connected to the document.
+In the Sage CRM 2018 R2 release a brand new feature for deleting communications and documents have been introduced.
+You can remove all communications that you have recorded associated with a person in your CRM.
+You can also remove any documents stored that are associated with that person but only if they are the sole person connected to the document.

 Please note only those with an administrator role in your CRM will be able to use these features.

 Hopefully, you have found this guide useful.
 Feel free to post any questions you have about the new features in Sage CRM 2018.
 Please contact us for support using and customizing Sage CRM.
 If you are interested to take advantage of new features give us a call to discuss upgrading.